FaintWhisper/Gecko/README.md

 # Automatic Music Tagger
 This tool helps you tag your music automatically and in a standard and coherent way using the iTunes API.

-*IMPORTANT NPTE*: For now this tools only supports songs in FLAC format.
+*IMPORTANT NOTE*: For now this tools only supports songs in FLAC format.
 FPlease, feel free to submit a pull request to add compatibiliy with more types.

 ## Prerequisites
 You must have installed Python 2.7 in your computer to make use of this tool.